louisna/draft-navarre-quic-flexicast/draft-navarre-quic-multicast.md

 # Flexicast QUIC

-Multipath QUIC was designed to enable the simultaneous utilization of multiple paths to support a single QUIC connection.
+Multipath QUIC was designed to enable the simultaneous utilization of multiple paths inside a single QUIC connection.
 A Multipath QUIC connection starts with a handshake like a regular QUIC connection, besides the utilization of the initial_max_path_id to negotiate the multipath extension.
-This parameter specifies the maximum path identifier that an endpoint is willing to maintain at connection Establishment.
+This parameter specifies the maximum path identifier that an endpoint is willing to maintain at connection establishment.
 Multipath QUIC requires the utilization of non-zero connection identifiers and uses explicit path identifiers and one packet number space per path.
 Multipath QUIC assumes that the additional paths are created by the client using the server address of the initial paths.